iamireku/new/PROJECT_BRIEF.md

     *   Display a vertical timeline of the deal's history.

 ### 3.5.
 Funds (`/dashboard/wallet`)
-*   Display "Available Money" and "Money on Hold" cards.
+*   Display "Money on Hold" cards.
 *   Show a list of all transactions.

 ### 3.6.
 Profile (`/dashboard/profile`)